Tobias is an online writer who likes to keep up-to-date with the latest technology trends.

 The Budget Solution: Bluetooth Adapter

-Do you like the idea of having a wireless music system, except $90 is a bit too steep for your budget?
+Do you like the idea of having a wireless music system, but $90 is a bit too steep for your budget?
 In this case, a Bluetooth Audio Adapter could be a good alternative for you.

 With this Bluetooth gadget, you can also have wireless speakers for your iPhone or any other Bluetooth enabled device.
 While the sound is compressed, most users won't likely hear a difference to the high priced uncompressed Wi-Fi solutions like AirPort Express.